JamalMays6/Sudden-Network-Slowness/README.md

 ---
 ## 🔍 Initial Anomaly Detection

-To kick off this investigation, we used an initial query into the DeviceNetworkEvents table in Microsoft Defender for Endpoint.
-We were able to analyze unexpected network activity originating from one of our lab VMs (r3dant-ls-lab6).
+To kick off this investigation, I used an initial query into the DeviceNetworkEvents table in Microsoft Defender for Endpoint.
+I was able to analyze unexpected network activity originating from one of our lab VMs (r3dant-ls-lab6).
 This initial query revealed that the VM was failing a high volume of outbound connection requests not just to external systems, but also to itself and another internal host on the same subnet.
 This unusual behavior raised immediate concerns about internal scanning or misconfiguration and prompted a deeper investigation into possible port scanning activity.
 Here's one of the first queries we ran and the results:

 ![image](https://github.com/user-attachments/assets/59c13d5f-c8b8-48fe-86b5-0ea1bff8af12)